Kudjo-Grand/ha-addons/hass-guacamole-beta/README.md

 ## This my first addon for HA, do not plan on extended support.

+## Beta features being tested

+TOTP enabled by default.
+(HIGHLY requested feature for this)

 ## Prerequisites

 MariaDB is required for this to function.
 The official "Home Assistant Add-on: MariaDB" should work perfectly with this.